matter-labs/block-explorer/README.md

 docker-compose up
 ```
 It will run local Ethereum node, ZkSync Era, Postgres DB and all Block Explorer services.

+## ⛓️ Connection to your Hyperchain
+To get block-explorer connected to your ZK Stack Hyperchain you need to set up all the the necessary environment and configuration files with your Hyperchain settings.
+You can use a script to build them.
+See [Setting up env variables](#%EF%B8%8F-setting-up-env-variables).

 ## 🔍 Verify Block Explorer is up and running